 2018 recipient: Christopher L. Northern, The University of Texas at Austin ’77

-Created in 1969, the Mr. Delta Sig Award serves as the Fraternity’s highest honor, bestowed upon an individual who has given an extraordinary service to the Fraternity for an extended amount of time.
-With the 2017 Convention, Delta Sigma Phi will being a new tradition of choosing a Mr. Delta Sig annually.
+Created in 1969, the Mr. Delta Sig Award serves as the Fraternity’s highest honor, bestowed upon an individual who has given extraordinary service to the Fraternity for an extended amount of time.
+In 2017, Delta Sigma Phi began a new tradition of selecting a Mr. Delta Sig annually.

 Career Achievement Award